Carlo & Malik: Characters

 Superintendent who became pregnant after having an affair with a married colleague of hers, Matteo Lisi.
 The latter did not want to take on his responsibilities as a father.
-She is an understanding, sweet and kind girl.
+She is an understanding, sweet and kind colleague.
 She and Marco Cantabella will fall in love.
 She will give birth to a girl, Emma, and later she will discover that she is expecting another baby from Marco; finally the two will marry in the finale of the second season.